US to appeal Mexico's refusal to investigate labor complaint at Mexican mine

 MEXICO CITY -- The U.S. government announced Tuesday it is filing its first appeal ever over Mexico’s refusal to investigate labor violations involving the right to organize.

-The U.S. Trade Representative’s Office said it will request a dispute resolution panel to decide the case of the San Martín mine in the northern state of Zacatecas, the first time it has done that on a labor issue under the United States-Mexico-Canada Agreement.
+The U.S. Trade Representative’s Office said it will request Mexico review its decision not to investigate the case of the San Martín mine in the northern state of Zacatecas.
+That was the first time Mexico has rejected a complaint on a labor issue under the United States-Mexico-Canada Agreement.

 For more than two years, Mexico had accepted more than a dozen U.S. complaints on behalf of union organizers in Mexico who claimed they were prevented from organizing freely.